tsirysndr/crosup/README.md

 ```

 ## 🛠️ Minimal Configuration
-This is a minimal configuration file to install vim and git (on any Linux/MacOS):
+This is a minimal configuration file to install vim and git:

 ```toml
 # Crosfile.toml